KTH/devops-course/contributions/feedback/kittyt-axelelm/AxelFeedback.md

 Feedback provided by: [Axel Elmarsson](https://github.com/elmaxe) (<axelelm@kth.se>)

 ## Summary
 I think the essay is good.
 Some things can be improved, see below.
 I think the content of the essay is interesting.
 What I am perhaps missing is some negative aspects of Jira, currently the essay talks a lot about positive aspects (which is not strange), but perhaps another view somewhere could be good.
 Something else that could be interseting is a comparison of Jira and other agile project management tools.
+Perhaps you could also talk about how and if you can integrate Jira with other software (CI and CD pipelines, Slack etc.).

 ## Strengths and weaknesses